Evan Singleton

 Evan Singleton is an American strongman and former professional wrestler.
 In the WWE, he wrestled under the name Adam Mercer.
 As a strongman, he is the reigning Strongest Man on Earth.

-Known by his nickname T-Rex, Singleton has also won 6 more international strongman competitions under Giants Live franchise: 2019 North American Open, 2021 World Open, 2021 Arnold UK, 2023 Strongman Classic, 2023 World Open, and 2025 Strongman Classic.
+Known by his nickname T-Rex, Singleton has also won 6 more international strongman competitions under the Giants Live franchise: 2019 North American Open, 2021 World Open, 2021 Arnold UK, 2023 Strongman Classic, 2023 World Open, and 2025 Strongman Classic.

 Professional wrestling career

 When he was 18, Singleton signed for World Wrestling Entertainment and competed under the name 'Adam Mercer'.

 Florida Championship Wrestling/NXT

 Singleton joined WWE's developmental promotion Florida Championship Wrestling, before it became solely known as WWE NXT as Adam Mercer during March 2012.
 At 19 years of age, Mercer was the youngest NXT member in the program's history.
 Despite his impressive physical credentials, Mercer wrestled a sparse series of matches, most of which were losses to notable up-and-coming wrestlers including Big E. Langston, Brad Maddox and Erick Rowan.
 Mercer participated on August 1 in a losing fatal four-way tag match, teaming with Chad Baxter, against The Ascension (Conor O'Brian and Kenneth Cameron), Jason Jordan and Mike Dalton and Brad Maddox and Rick Victor.

 Mercer's last match in WWE/NXT was on September 27 in a squash match against Erick Rowan.
 During the match, Mercer sustained what he described as a "serious head injury", causing him to retire.
 He later joined Vito LaGrasso's lawsuit against the company in 2015, though the lawsuit was thrown out by a judge in 2018.